paritytech/parachains-integration-tests/README.md

 - `-t`, `--test`: path to the tests folder or to a single test yaml file.
 All files under the _path_ with a `yml` extension  will be run.
 To choose the order, is necessary to add an index in front of the file name.
 E.g: `0_my_test.yml`, `1_my_other_test`
 - `-to`, `--timeout`: overrides the default Mocha tests timeout set to `200000`
 - `-el`, `--event-listener-timeout`: overrides the default event listener timeout set to `40000`
-- `-qd`, `--query-day`: delay before state queries, rpc calls and extrinsics.
+- `-ad`, `--action-delay`: delay before state queries, rpc calls and extrinsics.
 Overrides the default delay set to `40000`.
 Some delay is necessary to make sure the state is already updated.
 In the case of extrisics, it is also necessary until ID hashes are available in [XCM v3](https://github.com/paritytech/polkadot/pull/4756).
 Without an indentifier, it is not posible to distinguish what XCM message event was triggered as a result of a specific extrinsic from another chain/context.
 For this reason, it is necessary to add a big delay between XCM messages, to avoid interferences from other unrelated events.

 Examples:
 - Run tests using Polkadot Launch as testnet
-    ```bash
+    ```
     yarn start -m polkadot-launch-test -t <tests_path> -c <polkadot_launch_config_path>
     ```
 - Run tests using other testnet
-    ```bash
+    ```
     yarn start -m test -t <tests_path>
     ```
 - Only deploy a testnet with Polkadot Launch
-    ```bash
+    ```
     yarn start -m polkadot-launch -c <polkadot_launch_config_path>
     ```
 ## YAML Schema